rashkov/rashkov.github.io/_posts/2019-02-08-debouncing-rails-delayed_job.markdown

 Rails.cache.write cache_key, new_queued_job, expires_in: delay_seconds.seconds
 {% endhighlight %}

 This creates a delayed job which is set to run in five seconds.
-Then we save a copy of that job to the Rails cache.
+Then we save an instance of that job model to the Rails cache.
 We tell the cache to only store this item for 5 seconds.

-Please note how we use a key which is unique to that particular model (since the cache key has the model's ID in it), this way our debounce is specific to a particular model and not all Fooz models.
+Note that the cache key key is unique to that particular model since the cache key has the model's ID in it.
+This way our debounce is specific to a particular model and not all Fooz models.
+After all, we wouldn't want updates to model with id: 1 to destroy the delayed tasks of a model with id: 2.

 If update_index gets called again within the next five seconds, then we will find the old, not-yet-executed job waiting for us in the cache.
 We then destroy it before creating our new job, which prevents delayed_job from doing anything with it in the future.
 We then put the new job into the cache under the same cache key.
-If five seconds pass without update_index being called, then that job will expire from the cache and it will execute successfully.
+If five seconds pass without update_index being called, then delayed_job's run_at threshold will be met, and it will run the task.
+That job model object will hit its expires_in threshold, and so it will be removed from the cache.

 Does it work?
 "Show us the receipts!", you say?